etiennebr/visualraster/README.md

 This R package illustrate some operations of the raster package.
 The essence of the content is available directly [from RPubs][1].
 However, if you want to install it on your computer, read on.
-Note that the Rpubs version might not display properly in Firefox.

 ## Installation
 If `devtools` is installed, you can